 It's important to note that since pheromones and attraction are based on your body's own chemical composition, pheromone application will produce a smell different for everyone.
 They'll smell pleasant on everyone, but they're going to smell different.
 Products that provide the opportunity for pheromone application can help you create a scent that's uniquely yours.

 Are you ready to take advantage of Vegan, Sulfate-Free, Cruelty-Free, and Paraben-Free men's grooming products infused with PheroBoost™?
 Introducing Alister.
 Art of Confidence™.
-See how pheromones and attraction work for yourself by trying out the confidence kit today!
+See how pheromone boosters and attraction work for yourself by trying out the confidence kit today!